RoelKluin/ranting.rs/README.md

 for a more elaborate example see tests/ranting/male_female_and_object.rs

-Ranting trait objects as arguments to say!()  are displated by name by default, but by pronoun with the formatting extensions.
+Ranting trait objects as arguments to say!()  are displated by name by default, but by subject with the formatting extensions.

-`:s` gives a subject, `:o` an object, `:p` the possesive and `:a` the adjective form of the pronoun.
-With a capital, e.g. `:S`, the pronoun form is capitalized.
+`:s` gives a subject, `:o` an object, `:p` the possesive and `:a` the adjective form for the subjective.
+With a capital, e.g. `:S`, the subjective form is capitalized.

 With `:n` or `:N` the name is printed and with `:m` or `:M` the plural thereof.
 With `:d` or `:D` a verb is reflected but the name is replaced by 'there', so that